maryvilledev/cnvm/README.md

 A cnvm is a cloud native virtual machine, that is to say, a virtual machine that is as portable as a container.

-<b>WARNING EXPERIMENTAL:</b>  We are adding functionality all the time.
+<b>WARNING EXPERIMENTAL:</b>  We are not suggesting this be used in production, yet.
+We are adding functionality all the time.
 Please help us make it better!

 The Cloud Native VM platform allows you to deploy Virtual Machines that are: